When you attend the UCO Clinic, your osteopath will take a detailed case history and will update this with case notes as your consultation progresses.

 If we are asked by a third party – your GP or solicitor for example – to provide information about your consultations at the UCO, we will only do so if we have received your written consent.

 You have a right of access to your patient notes, so do speak to your practitioner or a member of the reception team, if you would like a copy of your notes.
-There is a £10 administration fee for providing copies of patient notes.

 The following information sets out the privacy practices for the UCO and UCO Clinic websites.
 This information may be subject to change and you are advised to check this page from time to time to ensure that you are happy with any changes.

 - All personal information you provide via the UCO websites will be treated as private and confidential.
 Please see any pages where information is collected for further relevant information.